cypnk/Bare/README.md

 **Note:** Although it shares the same comment style, httpd(8) configuration
 directives *do not* end in a semicolon(;) unlike Nginx settings.

-The following configuration can be used if Pad is installed as the
+The following configuration can be used if Bare is installed as the
 "example.com" website (tested on OpenBSD 6.4).
 ```